krasenslavov/formajs/README.md

 Take a look the end of the CSS file starting with `/* _forma-extend.css */`.

 Note: You can create your own CSS.
 All you need to include is `forma-base.css` which holds some required style rules.

-Read more about form cusomization on our [documentation](https://formajs.com/#customize) page.